-- Safe and appropriate use of social media will be taught to learners as part of an embedded and progressive education approach, via age appropriate sites and resources. - We are aware that many popular social media sites state that they are not for children under the age of 13, therefore we will not create accounts specifically for learners under this age. - Any concerns regarding learners use of social media will be dealt with in accordance with existing policies, including anti-bullying, behaviour and Acceptable Use Policies. - Concerns will be shared with parents/carers as appropriate, particularly when concerning underage use of social media sites, games or tools and the sharing of inappropriate images or messages that may be considered threatening, hurtful or defamatory to others. - Learners will be advised: - To consider the benefits and risks of sharing personal details on social media sites which could identify them and/or their location.
+- Safe and appropriate use of social media will be taught to learners as part of an embedded and progressive education approach, via age-appropriate sites and resources. - We are aware that many popular social media sites state that they are not for children under the age of 13 (or 16 for WhatsApp), therefore we will not create accounts specifically for learners under this age. - Any concerns regarding learners use of social media will be dealt with in accordance with existing policies, including anti-bullying, behaviour and Acceptable Use Policies. - Concerns will be shared with parents/carers as appropriate, particularly when concerning underage use of social media sites, games or tools and the sharing of inappropriate images or messages that may be considered threatening, hurtful or defamatory to others.

+• Learners will be advised:

-- To only approve and invite known friends on social media sites and to deny access to others by making profiles private. - Not to meet any online friends without a parent/carer or other responsible adult's permission and only when a trusted adult is present. - To use safe passwords. - o To use social media sites which are appropriate for their age and abilities. - How to block and report unwanted communications. - How to report concerns both within the setting and externally. - To remove a social media conversation thread if they are the administrator of such a thread that may have been used in an inappropriate way such as with threatening, hurtful or defamatory content.
+- To consider the benefits and risks of sharing personal details on social media sites which could identify them and/or their location. - To only approve and invite known friends on social media sites and to deny access to others by making profiles private. - Not to meet any online friends without a parent/carer or other responsible adult's permission and only when a trusted adult is present. - o To use safe passwords and two factor authentication where possible. - o To use social media sites which are appropriate for their age and abilities. - How to block and report unwanted communications. - How to report concerns both within the setting and externally. - To remove a social media conversation thread if they are the administrator of such a thread that may have been used in an inappropriate way such as with threatening, hurtful or defamatory content.

-9.4 Official Use of Social
+9.4 Official Use of Social Media (Only include if setting has official social media)

-- Our official social media channels are: - Facebook, Whatsapp - The official use of social media sites only takes place with clear educational or community engagement objectives, with specific intended outcomes. - Leadership staff have access to account information and login details for our social media channels, in case of emergency, such as staff absence. - Official social media channels have been set up as distinct and dedicated social media sites or accounts for educational or engagement purposes only. - Staff use setting provided email addresses to register for and manage any official social media channels. - Official social media sites are suitably protected and, where possible, run and linked to our website. - Public communications on behalf of the setting will, where appropriate and possible, be read and agreed by at least one other colleague. - Official social media use will be conducted in line with existing policies, including antibullying, image/camera use, data protection, confidentiality and child protection. - All communication on official social media platforms will be clear, transparent and open to scrutiny. - Parents/carers and learners will be informed of any official social media use, along with expectations for safe use and action taken to safeguard the community. - Only social media tools which have been risk assessed and approved as suitable for educational purposes will be used. - Any official social media activity involving learners will be moderated possible. - Parents and carers will be informed of any official social media use with learners; written parental consent will be obtained, as required. - We will ensure that any official social media use does not exclude members of the community who are unable or unwilling to use social media channels.
+- Our official social media channels are: - o Facebook, Whatsapp - The official use of social media sites only takes place with clear educational or community engagement objectives, with specific intended outcomes. - The official use of social media as a communication tool has been formally risk assessed and approved by the headteacher. - Leadership staff have access to account information and login details for our social media channels, in case of emergency, such as staff absence. - Official social media channels have been set up as distinct and dedicated social media sites or accounts for educational or engagement purposes only. - Staff use setting provided email addresses to register for and manage any official social media channels. - Official social media sites are suitably protected and, where possible, linked to our website. - Public communications on behalf of the setting will, where appropriate and possible, be read and agreed by at least one other colleague. - Official social media use will be conducted in line with existing policies, including antibullying, image/camera use, data protection, confidentiality and child protection. - All communication on official social media platforms will be clear, transparent and open to scrutiny. - Parents/carers and learners will be informed of any official social media use, along with expectations for safe use and action taken to safeguard the community. - Only social media tools which have been risk assessed and approved as suitable for educational purposes will be used. - Any official social media activity involving learners will be moderated possible.
+(If appropriate) - Parents and carers will be informed of any official social media use with learners; written parental consent will be obtained, as required.

+We will ensure that any official social media use does not exclude members of the community who are unable or unwilling to use social media channels.